cycloidio/vuex-type-const-generator/README.md

 Simple tool which read a Vuex state definition and output a JS ES2015 file which exports the 'getters', 'mutations' and 'actions' object which contains properties with the constant name convention (uppercase + snakecase) as their names and the Vuex types as value.

+## Considerations

+This tool has been developed with NodeJS v7 and we don't think to add support for previous versions.

 ## Install

 With NPM